Xahau/xahaud/formal_verification/README.md

 ./build-formal-cmake/rippled --unittest=LeanConsensus
 ```

-This path builds `XahauConsensus:static`, links the resulting Lean archive and
+This path currently supports native test builds only.
+It builds
+`XahauConsensus:static`, links the resulting Lean archive and runtime into the
-runtime into the test binary, and runs a C++ drift test that compares selected
+test binary, and runs C++ drift tests over selected scalar formulas and helper
-Lean definitions against the production C++ implementations.
+predicates.
+Some checks compare directly to named production helpers; others are
+review-oriented safety predicates computed from those helpers.
 The exported
 surface is intentionally scalar and reviewable:

 - Byzantine bound, participant threshold, and validator quorum threshold.